Reverend Greg Smith

 Other Church Officers

-Mary Worral (Order of St Ethelbert) – Friday Club and Youth Ministry
+Church Warden Mary Worral (Order of St Ethelbert)

 I have worked and worshipped at St George’s Church for a long time.
 I am now in my 74th year.

-I was church warden for six years.
+I was previously a church warden here for six years.
 This was a very enjoyable time, it was a great honour to serve the people and God within such a lovely church.

 I have worked with children and young people for most of the last forty years.
 I have been a leader with the Friday Club, a group for young people aged 5 onwards.
 We used to say primary school age.
 This has been very rewarding work, to be able to share the love of God with these young people and to guide them to walk with the Lord Jesus Christ.
 We have shared so many happy times.